PATIENT STORY: Rusty’s Journey to New Frontiers in Glioblastoma Treatment

 “While it’s technologically challenging, the concept itself is relatively straight-forward in that you want to get the drug to every tumor cell,” Dr. Achrol says.
 “We are one of only two sites on the West Coast that offer this clinical trial and we’re currently the leading enrollment site nationally of only a handful across the United States.”

-It’s fitting that physicians at Pacific Neuroscience Institute are leading the trial enrollment because the treatment grew from research pioneered in the 1990s by Robert W. Rand, MD, PhD—a neurosurgeon associated with the John Wayne Cancer Institute.
+It’s fitting that physicians at Pacific Neuroscience Institute are leading the trial enrollment because the treatment grew from research pioneered in the 1990s by Robert W. Rand, MD, PhD—a neurosurgeon associated with the Saint John’s Cancer Institute.
 The idea of injecting a toxin directly into a tumor was a promising concept, but surgeons two decades ago lacked the technology to refine the treatment.

 “We are using a more sophisticated delivery system—injecting the toxin directly into the tumor at the time of surgery,” Dr. Kesari says.
 “We inject it through a catheter over many hours to get as much drug as possible into the entire tumor area, and we monitor it in real-time with the MRI machine.”